DeanMilojevic/Example.HATEOAS/README.md

 For now focus of this should be, what do we tell client about the content API is going to return?

-We can move that responsability to the client as well.
+We can move that responsibility to the client as well.
 If client wants the `application/json` API can return only resource information.
 Nothing more.
 No envelope or extra information.

 This means that if we can multiple representations of the resource, we can define multiple media types that API will support.
 The good practice is to have the *default* media type as well.
 In todays day and age, the safe bet is `application/json`.